ZAWARTO/NDS-Game/README.md

 game state.

 ## Structure
-+ Makefile	File to compile.
+- Makefile	File to compile.
-+ audio		Song of the game in .mod file
+- audio		Song of the game in .mod file
-+ gfx		Directory that contains the figures for the background and the sprites.
+- gfx		Directory that contains the figures for the background and the sprites.
-+ include 	Directory that contains the header files.
+- include 	Directory that contains the header files.

-	* define.h			In this file the necessary definitions are added to be able to use more significant names (states, keys,  				  etc).
+	- define.h		In this file the necessary definitions are added to be able to use more significant names 						(states, keys,etc).
-	* rutservs.h		Extern voids of interruptions.
+	- rutservs.h		Extern voids of interruptions.
-	* fondos.h			Procedure to initialize the backgrounds and extern voids of the backgrounds.
+	- fondos.h		Procedure to initialize the backgrounds and extern voids of the backgrounds.
-	* sprites.h			Initialize Sprite memory, colors and save it into memory.
+	- sprites.h		Initialize Sprite memory, colors and save it into memory.
-	* teclado.h			Variable to store the value of the key pressed and extern int TeclaPulsada().
+	- teclado.h		Variable to store the value of the key pressed and extern int TeclaPulsada().
-	* temporizadores.h	Extern void IntTemp().
+	- temporizadores.h	Extern void IntTemp().

-+ source: Directory that contains the files with the source code.
+- source: Directory that contains the files with the source code.

-	* fondos.c			Routines for managing funds.
+	- fondos.c		Routines for managing funds.
-	* sprites.c			Routines for handling sprites.
+	- sprites.c		Routines for handling sprites.
-	* graficos.c		Routines for graphics management.
+	- graficos.c		Routines for graphics management.
-	* main.c			Main program.
+	- main.c		Main program.
-	* rutserv.c			The interrupts () routine to program the controllers and initialize the table of Interrupts we encode it in this file.
+	- rutserv.c		The interrupts () routine to program the controllers and initialize the table of Interrupts we 						encode it in this file.
-	* keyboard.c		Those routines related to keyboard control are included.
+	- teclado.c		Those routines related to keyboard control are included.
-	* temporizadores.c	Those routines related to time control are included.
+	- temporizadores.c	Those routines related to time control are included.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)